-This section provides that the Act may be cited as the "Fixing Emergency Management for Americans Act of 2025" or "FEMA Act of 2025."
+This section provides that the Act may be cited as the "Fixing Emergency Management for Americans (FEMA) Act of 2025".
 This section also includes the table of contents for the bill.

 Division A - Establishment of FEMA as Cabinet-Level Independent Agency